PhD Proposal: Computational Geometry in the Hilbert Metric

 IRB-4107

 The Hilbert metric generalizes the Cayley-Klein (or Beltrami-Klein) model of hyperbolic geometry to arbitrary convex polygons.
-It has been used in a variety of fields, including graph embeddings, quantum information theory, machine learning, and convex geometry.
-As such, there has been interest in reproducing results from classical computational geometry on the Euclidean metric in the Hilbert metric.
-In this document we will present a description of work completed so far, a plan for proposed research with a timeline, and a survey of relevant literature.
+It has found use in a variety of fields including graph embeddings, quantum information theory, machine learning, and convex geometry.
+As such there has been interest in reproducing results from classical computational geometry on the Euclidean metric to the Hilbert metric.
+In this document we will present our work on efficient algorithms for both Voronoi diagrams and Delaunay triangulation for point sets in the Hilbert metric.
+Additionally we analyze some interesting characteristics of space and bisectors in this metric.
+We will finish with a plan for proposed research.